 Will Croton plants live happily indoors?

-Many people think of Croton plants as an outdoor plant suited only to hot climates.
-But with adequate warmth and bright light, a Croton plant can thrive as a houseplant as well.
+Many think Croton plants are outdoor plants suited only to hot climates.
+But with adequate warmth and bright light, a Croton plant can also thrive as a houseplant.
 Depending on the environment, you can also move the plant outdoors in the summer and inside over the winter.

 How do you know if your Croton Plant is getting enough light?

 An adequately lit Croton plant will have strong growth, good color, and no particular pest or disease issues.
 A handheld light meter will help you dial in just the right amount of light for these plants.